CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-cytoscape.md

 ![img](img/FBMN_Cytoscape/Slide17.PNG)

-#### Import supplementary annotations
+### Import supplementary annotations in Cytoscape
 Cytoscape allows to map additional annotations such as those produced by other workflows on GNPS.
 See the documentation for [DEREPLICATOR](dereplicator.md), [NAP](nap.md), [MS2LDA](ms2lda.md)., for more details.

-The FBMN workflow makes possible to map the annotation obtained from any of the software used for the processing (MZmine, XCMS, MetaboScape, MS-DIAL, Progenesis QI).
+The FBMN workflow makes possible to map the annotations (molecular formula, cross collision section, etc) made by the processing software used for FBMN (MZmine, XCMS, MetaboScape, MS-DIAL, Progenesis QI), or other tool that processed the same .MGF/.MSP file.

-The procedure consists in:
+Regardless of the tool, the procedure follows these steps:

 -	Obtain the annotation table that needs to be mapped.
 This table must contain a column that contains the *identifier* that matches the *name* column in the network.
 This identifier corresponds to the *SCANS* or *FEATURE_ID* in the .MGF file.
 - Verify that the identifier are indeed matching between the network and table.
 - Import the table in Cytoscape.
-Go to Menu / Import / Import Table from File System.
+Go to *Menu* / *Import* / *Import Table from File System*.
-- Make sure the "Key" option is selected for right column (that contains the identifier).
+- In the preview window, click on the header of the *identifier* column to set the meaning to Key (a key logo shows up)
 - Import the table and map the annotation into the molecular network.
+[**IMPORTANT**] If columns already exist in the network, they will be replaced by the imported table !
+Rename the header(s) of the imported table if necessary.
+- Explore the annotation in the molecular network (see below).

-## Rotation of the Network
+### Rotation of the Network

 To rotate the entire molecular network choose the _Layout_ tab and click _Node Layout tool_.
 In the opened window, uncheck the _Selected Only_ box to rotate the entire network and move the blue bar to 90.
 You can also select specific subnetworks and rotate them by checking _Selected only_.